Using Tailscale with your firewall

 Only allow traffic over Tailscale

 You can also use a firewall to restrict traffic in your network to require the use of Tailscale.
-For example, see instructions on using ufw to lock down an Ubuntu server.
+For example, see instructions on using UFW to lock down an Ubuntu server.